 It’s okay to lose on price.
 It’s okay—and it’s necessary—to walk away from business where you will lose money.
 Your company’s business strategy requires that you walk away from this business.

 If you don’t know how to talk about the difference between price and cost, you are going to have to learn.
 You can’t defend your price without defending the additional value that you create.
-You are going to have to demonstrate to your dream clients how the greater investment is going to be put to use in getting the result that they really need.
+You are going to have to demonstrate to your dream clients how the greater investment is going to be put to use in getting the result that they need.

 Your contacts are going to be asked why they are spending more on whatever it is you sell.
 They are going to be asked to justify their decision.
 You have to provide them with the ability to make that defense.
 You need to provide them with the argument they need, as well as evidence that it is a good decision.

-If you want to capture the price that you need in order to produce the value your client needs, you have to believe that your price is necessary and worth defending.
+If you want to capture the price that you need to produce the value your client needs, you have to believe that your price is necessary and worth defending.
 You also have to be able to explain how your pricing helps your client to achieve their goals, and you have to teach them to defend your pricing and their decision to choose you.

 It’s okay to lose on price when that is your prospect’s primary decision criteria.
 It’s not okay to lose on price because you could not—or didn’t—defend your pricing.